citsmartdocs/documentation/en-us/docs/citsmart-platform-9/processes/financial/use/financial-cost-calculation.md

 If you select the **Fixed value** option, complete the fields:

+Based on the selected service in the previous tab "Cost by category", the costs for the selected service will be displayed and the final service price (Final price) using will be calculated "cost" and "profit" fields.

+The calculated values may be updated and published in the service catalog and in the service level agreement (gold, silver and bronze).

 |Field|Description|
 |-----|-----------|
 |% Profit margin|Set the margin you want to work with|